vippsas/vipps-partner/partner-keys.md

-**Please note:** Vipps payments can only be made to merchants that have a customer relationship with Vipps, and that have gone through the required compliance checks, etc after ordering Vipps on [portal.vipps.no](https://portal.vipps.no).
+**Please note:** Vipps payments can only be made to merchants that have a customer relationship with Vipps, and that have gone through the required compliance checks, etc. after ordering Vipps on [portal.vipps.no](https://portal.vipps.no).
 It is not possible to pay the partner instead of the merchant.
 See also:
 [Can I create a marketplace with multiple merchants?](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/users-and-payments-faq#can-i-create-a-marketplace-with-multiple-merchants)